For your convenience, apply online for an internship.

 Learn how to apply and review key program details

-Independence Blue Cross (IBC) is seeking candidates for our 2014 College Internship Program.
+Independence Blue Cross (Independence) is seeking candidates for our 2015 College Internship Program.
 This paid program is open to college students of all majors who are interested in gaining real work experience through project-based internships in their fields of study.
-Most of the positions will be located at IBC’s headquarters, at 1901 Market Street in Philadelphia, PA.
-Other potential locations include 1700 Market and 1500 Spring streets in Philadelphia, Horsham and Fort Washington.
+Most of the positions will be located at Independence’s headquarters, at 1901 Market Street in Philadelphia, PA.
+Other potential locations include 1700 Market and 1500 Spring Garden Streets in Philadelphia, Horsham and Fort Washington.

 Candidates may upload their résumés and submit their applications electronically.
 Candidates are encouraged to review the job descriptions, skill requirements and internship locations, and to apply only for those positions for which they are qualified.

-Interviews will be held at our headquarters at 1901 Market Street in Philadelphia, PA.
+Interviews will be held at the office where the positions are located.
 If selected for an interview, candidates who attend universities outside the Philadelphia area may request an interview via telephone.

 - Application dates: January 19 – February 28, 2015